 Data and annotations in CyanoBase (September 2009)

-Nucleotides 266 584 858 1 That is the size of the Cyanobacteria genome, their genome hosts 260 million base pairs
+The database contains the entire 3,9mb (3.900,000 nucleotide) genome sequence of Synechocystis sp.
+PCC 6803 1 That is the size of an average Cyanobacteria genome, their genome hosts 3,9 million base pairs

 Within the cyanobacterium life cycle, cyanobacteria undergo cell division approximately once per day under the influence of moderate constant light and through intensifying the light, the cells start dividing more frequently as more energy is available.
 It takes about 19 hours for the cyanobacteria to rest before it can process cell division once more.
 2